BigSoftVideo/DOTE/dotebase.md

 If the same Transcript is open in both _DOTE_ and DOTEbase, then T-Clips in that Transcript cannot be edited in _DOTEbase_.
 _DOTE_ locks the Transcript for editing.
 If _DOTE_ is closed or a different Transcript is opened, then the Transcript is released and can be edited again in _DOTEbase_.

+#### Colour Swatches

+A simplified Colour Swatch Manager manages the Colours that are available in _DOTE_ in regard to Transcript Clips.

+To open the Colour Swatch Manager, click on the colour swatch when editing a T-Clip.
+A panel opens up on the right side.

+A colour can be selected by clicking on the colour wheel, entering a value or clicking on a swatch.
+The primary swatch will change colour to the value selected.

+If you wish to return to the previous colour before experimenting with swatches in the Manager, then click the `Revert to Previous Colour button` when applicable.

+The Colour Swatch Manager has two sections:
+1. The top shows the colour wheel, HEX/RGB numbers and the options to create/edit a Preset.
+2. The bottom lists the Default Colours and the Swatch Presets, as well as any Colours/Presets in relevant DOTEspaces, Projects and Transcripts.

+Colour Presets are created and edited only in _DOTEbase_.
+In DOTE, those that are available are displayed for each Transcript or for a Project.
+They can be applied to a Transcript Clip.

 ### Editing and deleting Transcript Clips